austindickey/google-books/README.md

 # google-books
-This is a site for viewing all the books on the google books website.
+This is a MERN project for viewing all the books on the google books website.
 You can save them or delete them from the database.
 Click the title or the image to go directly to the book page.

 ---